alaa-alchal/Portfolio/SQL/Deaths by cause Analysis over the years/README.md

 # Question 1 Answer:

 Steps:

 1. get total mortality per year

-2. isolate the top 5 years with the highest mortality
+2. isolate the top 5 years with the highest total mortality

 3. for each of the 5 years, get the top 3 diseases leading to mortality (need to unpivot the table to get the highest 3 values from the columns section)